roshantaneja/School_Notes/docs/History/Research Project/rough draft.md

     -   Berners-Lee's founding of the W3C and his decision to make the web's technology royalty-free
 -   Brief overview of Berners-Lee's founding of the W3C and his decision to make the web's technology royalty-free

+### A Brief History.
+The internet started in the late 1960s as a method for government researchers to share information.
+Computers in the 60s were large and clunky, and overall a nuisance to use.
+Before the internet, information could only be shared if one traveled to the computer's location or the information was documented on a magnetic tape and shipped through the postal system.
+Another catalyst of the internet was the heating tensions of the cold war.
+The US Defense Dept. wanted to ensure a method of information dissemination even after a nuclear fallout.
+Their neccesity took the shape of ARPANET (Advanced Research Projects Agency Network), the network that eventually evolved in infrastructure into the modern-day Internet.
+January 1st, 1983, is what most consider the creation of the modern internet.
+Until that point, most computers did not have a standardized method of communication with one another.
+A new protocol was established, Transfer Control Protocol/Internetwork Protocol (TCP/IP).
+This allowed different kinds of computers to "talk" with one another, regardless of the network.
+ARPANET and the Defense Dept. officially sanctioned TCP/IP as standard on Jan 1st, 1983, marking the birth of the "internet."

 II.
 Historical context

 -   Background information on the state of the internet and the web in the early 1990s